salah11172/module-customer-device/README.md

 1-Dwonload Extansion code <br>
 2-Create a folder and name it <strong>Teeela</strong> <br>
 3-Inside Teeela Folder Create a folder and name it <strong>CustomerDevice</strong><br>
-4-Copy the contents of the folder you downloaded into CustomerDevice Folder 5-Run Following  Commands
+4-Copy the contents of the folder you downloaded into CustomerDevice Folder<br>
+5-Run Following  Commands

 ```